About the Sudan Humanitarian Fund

 Interventions supported by SHF aim to be consistent with the core humanitarian principles of humanity, neutrality, impartiality and independence.

-In 2015, 58 partners were directly supported by SHF.
-In recent years, funding has been equally split between UN organizations and NGOs.
+In 2016, 47 partners were directly supported by SHF and NGOs received almost 60 per cent of the funding.
 Partnerships and support for national NGOs are important as they facilitate humanitarian response in areas of limited access whilst building the capacity of national partners.
 As such the SHF is a major contributor to the Grand Bargain commitment to support national front line responders.

 Since 2006, the SHF has received over $1.1 billion from nine donor countries.
 The SHF is trusted by donors due to its effectiveness, coordinated approach and established accountability systems – employing an exceptionally robust and reliable monitoring system.
 Contributions to the SHF are managed by the UN Multi-Partner Trust Fund Office (MPTF).

 How to donate?